By Janet Meydem

 To quickly fashion a lightbox for this purpose, I used my laptop computer in tablet mode, with Windows Notepad (any word processing app would work) open so that the majority of my screen was white.
-You can also use your tablet or simply lay your laptop screen flat on the table.
-Any of these options will work just fine for scanning your negatives.

 Once you place the negative or slide on the “lightbox” (being careful not to touch the negatives and get fingerprints on them, dust and dirt should also be carefully removed off ahead of time) open your app and use it similar to how you would a scanning app for a photo.
 You will hold your phone with the camera facing the negative, align your target with the app’s help and press the supplied button for shooting once you are ready.
 You will find specific instructions for use with each app.

 You can also purchase a set up such as the Kodak Mobile Film Scanner or other such devices that work in conjunction with, or independently from, your smartphone to make the job easier.
 The link above (and at the end of the article) points to Amazon’s most popular choices for this and we may receive small kickback to help our site if you choose to use it.

 For the purposes of this test, the negatives I scanned were all from the early 1990s.
 The picture of my daughter is a negative in good condition with some fading, the picture of the cat is from a black and white negative and the picture of my son is from a water damaged negative.